idaholab/virtual_test_bed/doc/content/htgr/htr-pm/htr-pm_model.md

 This block describes the preconditioner to be used by the preconditioned JFNK solver (available through PETSc).
-Two options are currently available, the single matrix preconditioner (SMP) and the finite difference preconditioner (FDP).
+Two options are currently available, the single matrix preconditioner (SMP) and the finite difference preconditioner (FDP) (for debugging only).
 The theory behind the preconditioner can be found in the SAM Theory Manual [!citep](Hu2021).
 New users can leave this block unchanged.